What is COIL?

 While the COIL component takes place online, the courses that are being COILed may be fully online or, most commonly, offered in blended formats with traditional in-person classes taking place at each institution.
 The online interaction between students can happen synchronously, for example, through video conferencing or live chats, or asynchronously, such as through discussion boards, shared documents, or email exchanges.
 COIL modules do not require the use of any particular software platform or learning management system.
 Professors and students should use whatever technology is available and suitable to the tasks, and more than one technology tool can be used for the online collaboration and exchange.

-As part of an existing class, the COIL component can take place throughout the entire course, or, more commonly, as a module that lasts for several weeks during the course.
+The COIL component is most commonly a module that lasts for several weeks during the course, though successful COIL collaborations can take place for the entire duration of a course.
 We recommend that the COIL component be at least 5 weeks long for students to realize maximum benefit from the experience.

 A visual representation of the COIL model: